 Meanwhile, during the build up period in early 1953 No 194 Squadron was facing two major problems: a heavy pilot training commitment, as explained above, and an acute shortage of aircraft.
-After the fatal rotor head failure in January 1953 all the Dragonflys had been grounded and were released only after Magnaflux crack detection of the rotor hubs, a time consuming procedure which had to be repeated after every 100 flying hours (reduced to 50 hours when two hubs were found to be cracked).(15) Only with the arrival-more than six months later-of rotor hubs in which the spider arm threads were milled instead of cut (the eventual solution to the problem) was this requirement withdrawn.
-Consequently, for the first few months of 1953 the squadron's entire operational effort was provided by the small detachment at Kuala Lumpur, while the S-55s carried out that part of the task, mainly casualty evacuation, which the Dragonflys could not meet.
+After the fatal rotor head failure in January 1953 all the Dragonflys had been grounded and were released only after Magnaflux crack detection of the rotor hubs, a time consuming procedure which had to be repeated after every 100 flying hours (reduced to 50 hours when two hubs were found to be cracked).
+(15) Only with the arrival - more than six months later - of rotor hubs in which the spider arm threads were milled instead of cut (the eventual solution to the problem) was this require-Consequently, for the first few months of 1953 the squadron's entire operational effort was provided by the small detachment at Kuala Lumpur, while the S-55s carried out that part of the task, mainly casualty evacuation, which the Dragonflys could not meet.
 The Sycamore at Kuala Lumpur, still undergoing trials, was also a considerable help in fulfilling operational tasks.

 No 303 Wing at Sembawang therefore was fully stretched in providing enough serviceable Dragonflys to maintain both the detachment at Kuala Lumpur and the pilot training programme.
 Its difficulties were made worse by an organisational structure which was untidy in the extreme.
 Much of the Dragonfly second line servicing was carried out at Changi; the squadron headquarters was located at RNAS Sembawang; administrative services were provided by Tengah; tasking was in the hands of the Advanced Air Headquarters at Kuala Lumpur.
 To remedy this, No 303 Wing proposed that all these functions should be centred on Kuala Lumpur, although the technical, office and domestic accommodation required there was not yet ready.
-Accordingly, both the Wing and No 194 Squadron moved their headquarters to Kuala Lumpur on 1 May 1953, and the squadron's second line servicing followed two months later.
+Accordingly, both the wing and No 194 Squadron moved their headquarters to Kuala Lumpur on 1 May 1953, and the squadron's second line servicing followed two months later.

-With RAF Kuala Lumpur, until then little more than a forward operating base under a Wing Commander, now in the process of becoming a full RAF station, it was natural and automatic for No 303 Wing to become the station flying wing, and for the second line servicing, along with the squadron engineering officer, to become part of the Technical Wing.(16) A further organisational change was made in
+With RAF Kuala Lumpur, until then little more than a forward operating base under a wing commander, now in the process of becoming a full RAF station, it was natural and automatic for No 303 Wing to become the station flying wing, and for the second line servicing, along with the squadron engineering officer, to become part of the technical wing.
+(16) A further organisational change was made in February 1954 when No 303 Wing was disbanded as a separate unit and Air Headquarters Malaya moved from Singapore to Kuala Lumpur.